XYinkOf/InkWebsite/readme.md

 VSC ain't my thing, JetBrains just works so much better.
 I use IntelliJ for Java, Webstorm for Web Dev and for C#, I use VS 2022.

-**Kotlin or Java?**

-I have not yet tried Kotlin, but I am sure it's a great programming language as it managed to replace Java in most domains.

 **Do you have a website?**

 This one.